douglaspasqualin/Bench-20-STM/README.md

 The result of the execution will be save in the file _online_mapping.txt_

-To generate the graphs, we have used a text file with the following data:
+To generate the graphs, we have used a text file with the following data (separated by TAB):

-APPLICATION, THREADS, TIME, CONFIGURATION.
+APPLICATION	THREADS	TIME	CONFIGURATION.

 See the file [timeExec.txt](PaperData/Sect.%205.1/timeExec.txt) as an example.
+Additionally, you can use the JavaParser to generate the outputfile.
+Copy the generated _linux_default.txt_ , _staticMapping.txt_ and _online_mapping.txt_ to a new folder and use:

+`java -jar JavaParser/JavaParser.jar PATH_TO_FILES`

+It will generate a file _timeExec.txt_.
+Use the script [GenerateGraphs.R](Scripts/GenerateGraphs.R) to generate the graphic.

 To generate the graphic used in the paper, open the folder [PaperData](PaperData) and type: